 At the end of the second year/fourth semester, all College students must declare a major.
 At that time you will be assigned to an advisor in the major department you choose.
 Note that almost all College majors now have prerequisite courses that you must take before you can declare a major.
 Plan ahead!

 You are facing some important decisions: Major?
 Minor?
 Transfer to another U.Va. undergraduate school?
 Study abroad?
 Internships, Externships?
 Successful students formulate and keep an academic plan by being well informed about opportunities and policies in the College, and by being in frequent contact with their advisors and their Association Dean.

 Key Links for Second-Years Students:

 - Study Abroad

 Click here for a useful guide for the second year.

 By now you are in a major and may have questions about graduate or professional programs.
-Contact Arts & Sciences Career Services for pre-professional information.
+Contact the University Career Center for pre-professional information.
 Gather the information necessary for taking the GRE, GMAT, LSAT, MCAT and/or NTE.
 If you are considering graduate school, be in regular contact with your major advisor.
-Be sure you know several faculty members well and, if you have a 3.4 GPA, consider participating in the Distinguished Majors Program.
+Be sure you know several faculty members well and, if you have a 3.400 GPA, consider participating in the Distinguished Majors Program.

 Key Links for Third-Year Students:

 As a fourth-year student you are no doubt thinking about graduation.
 Watch for an email in November with information on how to apply for graduation.
 Be sure to verify your diploma address in SIS when you apply.
 Consult the graduation web page which should have answers to many of your questions.